mushanshitiancai/vscode-paste-image/README.md

 In other file, it just paste the image's path.

+Now you can use configuration `pasteImage.insertPattern` to config the fomat of file link.

 ## Contact

 If you have some any question or advice, Welcome to [issue](https://github.com/mushanshitiancai/vscode-paste-image/issues)